Start9Labs/documentation/site/source/index.rst

 .. hero-box::
   :title: Welcome

-  Here you will find documentation about embassyOS, including DIY guides, user manuals, and developer docs.
+  Here you will find information on embassyOS, including DIY guides, user manuals, and developer docs.
 Welcome to the era of sovereign computing.
 Anyone can do it.
 No one can stop it.

 .. raw:: html